igorkf/gen-papers/README.md

 # gen-papers

-These are the papers we've been reading in the Quantitative Genetics lab's journal club at the University of Arkansas.
+These are the papers we've been reading at the Quantitative Genetics lab's journal club at the University of Arkansas.

 1. Moeinizade, S., Kusmec, A., Hu, G., Wang, L., & Schnable, P. S. (2020).
 [Multi-trait genomic selection methods for crop improvement](https://academic.oup.com/genetics/article/215/4/931/6065544).
 Genetics.